SRGSSR/pillarbox-apple/docs/KNOWN_ISSUES.md

 ## The player may remain silent after toggling `isMuted` (FB21089410)

 Due to an `AVQueuePlayer` issue, toggling `isMuted` can cause the player to remain permanently silent.
 This occurs when playback is near the end of an item and another item is expected to play next as part of a playlist, or when a repeat mode is enabled.

+> [!IMPORTANT]
+> This issue has been fixed in an iOS 26 minor release.

 ### Workaround